What is Uvadex?

 What other drugs will affect Uvadex?

-Tell your doctor about all your current medicines and any you start or stop using.
+Tell your doctor about all your other medicines.
 Uvadex can make your skin even more sensitive to sunlight if you also use certain other medicines, especially:

 an antibiotic or a sulfa drug;